Training | Counseling Center

 - 1.5 hours per week of individual supervision with primary supervisor; review of video/audio tape included in supervision (~50 hrs/yr)

-- One-hour a week of administrative staff meetings and clinical consultation with the entire SCC staff (~35 hrs/yr)
+- One-hour per week of administrative staff meetings and clinical consultation with the entire SCC staff (~35 hrs/yr)

-- BIPOC and White Affinity-based groups for racial healing, professional consultation, and group supervision on a bi-weekly basis (~15 hrs/yr)
+- Group supervision for racial healing, professional consultation, and developing anti-oppressive practices on a bi-weekly basis (~15 hrs/yr)

 - Professional development seminars on a bi-weekly basis on a range of topics pertinent to college mental health (~15 hrs/yr)